 Many ball python owners will tell you how gentle, calm and docile their snakes are, and then you’ll get someone who says they have an extremely aggressive ball python.
 They are however, generally gentle serpents and they don’t typically strike out at their owners, wanting to bite them.

 However even a worm can turn, and a snake that is startled, provoked, very hungry or is shedding is more likely to bite.

 Eliminating Feed-Response Bites

 When you open the snake’s enclosure, use the hook to tap your snake a few times on its head.
 Tapping your snake warns it that you’re there.
-The hook is cold and doesn’t emit heat so the snake knows it isn’t a threat and you eliminate fee-response bites.
+The hook is cold and doesn’t emit heat so the snake knows it isn’t a threat and you eliminate feed-response bites.

-Taming Hatchlings is a Breeze
+Taming Hatchlings Is A Breeze

 When handling your Ball Python, always do so in a quiet room without other people thronging about.
 Noises and sudden movements can frighten a snake and put it into fight mode.

 A Starting Point – The Right Environment

-As already stated, most ball pythons are docile and easy to handle.
-Some can be aggressive and will strike at and often bite their owners.
+As stated, most ball pythons are docile and easy to handle and they make excellent pets.
+But some can be aggressive and will strike at and bite their owners.
 Wild-caught snakes in particular, can be feisty.

 Whatever the reasons for their aggressive behavior, there are things that can be cone to correct this behavior.
 With patience and persistence, you can tame your aggressive ball python.